Optimism Without Regularization: Constant Regret in Zero-Sum Games: Introduction

 \section{Introduction}

 Despite the fact that regularization is essential for no-regret online learning in general adversarial settings, \textit{un}regularized algorithms are still able to obtain \textit{sublinear regret} in the case of two-player zero-sum games.
 Fictitious Play (FP), dating back to~\cite{brown1951iterative}, is the canonical example of such an unregularized algorithm, and it results from both players independently running Follow-the-Leader (FTL).\footnote{ FTL is a particular instance of Follow-the-Regularized-Leader (FTRL) with unbounded stepsize $\eta \to \infty$. } In the worst case, FTL can have $\Omega(T)$ regret due to its sensitivity to oscillations in adversarially-chosen reward sequences~\citep{shalev2012online}.
-However, in zero-sum game settings, the classic result of \cite{robinson1951iterative} proved that, under Fictitious Play, the \textit{sum} of the players' regrets (henceforth referred to as \textit{regret}) is indeed sublinear (thus implying time-average convergence to a Nash equilibrium), albeit at the very slow $O(T^{1-1/n})$ rate for $n\times n$ games~\citep{daskalakis2014counter}.
+However, in zero-sum game settings, the classic result of \cite{robinson1951iterative} proved that, under Fictitious Play, the \textit{sum} of the players' regrets (henceforth referred to as \textit{regret}) is indeed sublinear (thus implying time-average convergence to a Nash equilibrium), albeit at the very slow $O(T^{1-1/n})$ rate for $n\times n$ games (which was shown to be tight by \citet{daskalakis2014counter} using an adversarial tiebreaking rule).

 However, the recent works of~\citet{abernethy2021fast} and~\citet{lazarsfeld2025fp} have established improved $O(\sqrt{T})$ regret guarantees for Fictitious Play on diagonal payoff matrices (using lexicographical tiebreaking) and on generalized Rock-Paper-Scissors matrices (using any tiebreaking rule), respectively.
 As a result, there is growing evidence on the robustness of unregularized algorithms like FP (\textit{not} a no-regret algorithm in general) for obtaining fast, sublinear regret in zero-sum games.